ZoBoRf/ZILCH-How-to/README.md

 ![From ZIL to ZAP](images/ZIL-to-ZAP.png)

-The third slide shows the difference between Muddle code used in the original mainframe Muddle [Zork](https://github.com/PDP-10/zork-1) and the ZIL-Zork objects.
+The third slide shows the difference between Muddle code used in the original mainframe Muddle [Zork](https://github.com/PDP-10/zork-1) and the ZIL Zork objects.

 At Apr 16, 2019 Jason Scott, the best known internet archivist